 A Final Suggestion

-Now that you have realized the benefits of reading fiction, I have one piece of advice for you.
-Pick something interesting whose plots promise a theme.
+Now that you have realized the benefits of reading fiction, I have some advice for you.
+First, pick something interesting whose plots promise a theme.
 These are the ones that usually spell out the intellectual benefits more clearly.
 Overall, fiction books demand more from you regarding reading between the lines and reflecting on them.
 Read as many books as you want, and stop saying fiction is a waste of time.
 It’s not.